Tennis Training For Clay Court SeasonMay 26, 2022

 Sliding is a skill that doesn’t come easy for some and another reason why I feel it’s the toughest surface to play on.

 To win points on clay can take more strategy, determination, and effort.
 Players with big serves, weapons for forehands and backhands get time taken off their ball due to the slower surface and they find more balls coming back over the net.
 Another reason why you need to be physically prepared.

 This is when the strategy has a large impact; the slower surface almost evens out a tennis player’s power and makes it more of an attack on your opponent’s weaknesses, trying to break them down.
-Having the ability to stay focused for longer points, games, and sets, is vital to get tennis results you want, you need a high level of determination to make that happen and the physicality to back it up, point after point (like rafa)
+Having the ability to stay focused for longer points, games, and sets, is vital to get the tennis results you want, you need a high level of determination to make that happen and the physicality to back it up, point after point (like rafa)